Scottish-Tech-Army/ggs-combined/README.md

 Changes to the `main` branch are assumed to be intended for the `production` deployment.
 They are deployed automatically to the production environment on AWS.
 This will become the live web application used by end users.

 Changes to all other branches are not deployed to AWS.
 These changes are built and then the unit tests are executed to ensure that the software is working as expected.

+Both the `production` and `stage` deployments are made to AWS.
+The Scottish Tech Army has an AWS account, and both environments are deployed automatically to the STA AWS account.
+The GGS-combined repository has two Github environments, one for `stage` and another for `production`.
+The github environments contain secrets relating to the AWS credentials needed to deploy to AWS.

+Under **no** circumstances must the AWS secrets be added plain text to the source code in this repository.

 ## Deployment Flow